ChrisWiegman/kana/README.md

 You can get or set any of the above options using a similar syntax to GIT's config.
 For example:

-`kana config admin.email` will print the value of the admin.email setting `kana config admin.email myemail@somedomain.com` will change the value of the admin.email setting to "myemail@somedomain.com".
+`kana config adminEmail` will print the value of the admin.email setting `kana config adminEmail myemail@somedomain.com` will change the value of the admin.email setting to "myemail@somedomain.com".

 The above syntax will allow you to change the defaults for any of the options listed